 Hey, what's to consider?
 Jack rhetorically asked, smirking again.

-Sam motioned to him to turn off the memory recall device, and he grabbed her chin in preparation to 'flicking the off switch,' but then he teasingly looked into her eyes and said, You know you're never gone hear the end of progeny joks, right, Carter?
+Sam motioned to him to turn off the memory recall device as she 'unpaused' the memory, now showing 'Sam' as she returned to Cimmeria.
+Jack grabbed her chin in preparation to 'flicking the off switch' on the Tok'ra memory recall device, but he stopped just before he could flick the switch with the wand.
+He teasingly looked into her eyes and said, You know you're never gonna hear the end of progeny jokes, right, Carter?

 Just turn it off, Sam demanded.
 You've seen enough.
 She paused, then added, And none of that progeny stuff, or I swear, I'll..!